deangeckt/rbm_web/README.md

 - server:
   * edit server/config.py with path to swc file and neuron folder
   * run 'python app.py' in server/ dir or use an IDE and start app.py

+note: in the beta version we run locally both the client and backend so we suggest closing other application running on localhost (port 8080).